Zealandia: Reaction To The Newly Discovered Lost Continent Grows

 — Visa Guide (@TeamVisaGuide) February 16, 2017

-As Scientific American noted, the continental crust of Zealandia is distinct and separate from Australia As evidenced by its name, Zealandia is 94% submerged underwater in the Pacific Ocean with New Zealand and nearby island New Caledonia representing the tiny fraction of the continental crust that remained above water.
+As Scientific American noted, the continental crust of Zealandia is distinct and separate from Australia.
+As evidenced by its name, Zealandia is 94 percent submerged underwater in the Pacific Ocean with New Zealand and nearby island New Caledonia representing the tiny fraction of the continental crust that remained above water.

 For the New Zealand scientists who have studied Zealandia, they believe the landmass illustrates that “The large and the obvious in natural science can be overlooked.”
-They also noted that what ultimately makes Zealandia unique is that is has existed for so long submerged and intact.
+They also noted that what ultimately makes Zealandia unique is that is has existed for so long, submerged and intact.

 News of Zealandia comes after scientists found evidence of another lost continent named Mauritia located in the depths of the Indian Ocean near the African island nation of Mauritius.
 The discovery of Mauritia happened when rocks that are billions of years old were discovered in Mauritius that could not have existed in the period that the island has been around.